NerdLang/nerd/README.md

 ## Testing your installation

 You can test your installation by running `npm run njs_test`

+You can also test ES3 support with `npm run es3_test`

 ## Windows